EliasWatson/blog/src/content/post/jj_rebase_rename.md

     jj restore --from lkwrmmxl

 Make sure you are doing this in the right direction.
-We want to overwrite the original revs with the contents of the new revs, not vice-versa.
+We want to overwrite the original changes with the contents of the new changes, not vice-versa.

 ### Done!